 Our programmes are world class in scientific content, delivery and most appropriate to the conditions of developing countries.
 The curriculum of each course is continuously updated to incorporate the latest advances in public health and to meet the changing needs of the students.

-We have over 71 highly qualified faculty with diverse experience.
+We have highly qualified faculty with diverse experience.
 Their expertise is being put to good use in research, teaching and the practice of public health.